thotro/arduino-dw1000/README.md

    * on receive timestamp available (might be useful for ranging applications)
  * Simple device status querying
  * Simple, comprehensible RX/TX session config and general config API (docs will follow shortly)
+ * Automatic tuning of the chip (i.e. as indicated at the various places in the spec)

 What works so far:
  * SPI communication with the chip